VedShh/BlueStampEngineeringProject/index.md

 ![Fusion CAD](ShoulderCAD.png)

-**Figure 5: This is a screenshot of my CAD on Fusion 360.
+**Figure 5: This is a screenshot of my final CAD on Fusion 360.
 I have 4 separate bodies (the main body, the OLED cover, the switch cover, and the slider lid).**

 **Challenges:**
 Some challenges that I have faced during this time have been trying to optimize space and function.
 The process of CADing could have been a lot quicker if I had disregarded space, however, I wanted this project to have some practical uses, and having a massive block on my shoulder would be uncomfortable.
 Because of this, I tried to minimize the space used by the parts to have the smallest block possible.